- iOS 13.0+Beta

 The sample app starts a reader session when the user taps the Scan button.
 The app configures the reader session to invalidate the session after reading the first tag.
-To read additional tags using the sample app, the user taps the Scan button again.
+To read additional tags, the user taps the Scan button again.

 Adopt the Reader Session Delegate Protocol

 The reader session requires a delegate object that conforms to the

 NFCNDEFReader protocol.
 Adopting this protocol allows the delegate to receive notifications from the reader session when it: